autumoswitzerland/autumo-beetroot/README.md

 beetRoot can send both HTML and text emails.
 Formats are configured with the parameter `mail_formats`.

-**NOTE**: Java mail doesn't allow sending HTML with a head nor body-tag, hence you only are able to define HTNML templates with tags that would be inside of a the body-tag.
+**NOTE**: Java mail doesn't allow sending HTML with a head nor body-tag, hence you only are able to define HTML templates with tags that would be inside of a the body-tag.
 It is specification!

 <p align="right">(<a href="#top">back to top</a>)</p>